 In Britain, “S” is taboo.
 A word so horribly outdated and offensive that in the minds of the more thoughtful and disability aware, it is now on a par with racial slurs.
 In America, it means the same and yet, somehow, it isn’t considered anywhere near as offensive.
 For example, in an episode of Buffy The Vampire Slayer, there is a reference to someone “driving like a S”; an early 80s Bill Murray comedy ‘Meatballs’ features a character named “S”, on the basis that he isn’t as smart as his friends.
 The softer approach to “S” in the US seems to allow it to go largely unchallenged…and this brings us to the matter in hand with the Descendents.

 Maybe Descendents did not mean to cause any offence, principally using “S” to play on caffeine related twitchiness, but being a band who are well known for their bespectacled, proud-to-be-a-nerd frontman, Mr. Milo Aukerman, they’ve also become a flagship band for the disaffected, for the geeky and “for broken punks everywhere”, as someone suggested only recently.
 With this in mind, there is no way they chose to use “S” – even as part of a clumsy, self-invented word – without people like the character in the Bill Murray movie at least somewhere in mind.
 In fact, it’s almost a certainty: in a 2010 interview with the Punk Globe website, Aukerman even refers to himself as “a sp*z”.

-Maybe it doesn’t have quite the same nasty stigma in the US as it does the UK, but across Europe it is still derogatory and potentially very, very hurtful when used in this way.
+Maybe those in the US think it doesn’t have quite the same nasty stigma as it does the UK, but the root of the word shouldn’t be ignored.
+Across Europe it is still derogatory and potentially very, very hurtful when used in this way.
 Even in the US, it’s a disability slur, but people often choose to ignore that fact.
 Surely the US has disability action groups…and surely they’d like the casual usage of words like “S” (and other similar derogatory terms) taken seriously, very in the way one might approach homophobia or racially charged language?
+From a disability perspective, it’s just as unpleasant.